The type of kidney cancer you have tells you what type of cell it started in. Knowing this helps your doctor decide which treatment you need.

 Renal cell cancer

 Renal cell cancer is the most common type of kidney cancer in adults.
-More than 8 in every 10 (80%) kidney cancers diagnosed in the UK are this type.
-It is also called renal cell adenocarcinoma and occasionally hypernephroma.
+It is also called renal cell adenocarcinoma.
+More than 8 out of 10 (80%) of kidney cancers are renal cell cancers.

 In renal cell cancer, the cancerous cells start in the lining of the tubules (the smallest tubes inside the nephrons).
 Tubules help filter the blood and make urine.